-Power and Water provides electricity, water and sewerage services across the vast distances of the Northern Territory, from arid Central Australia to the monsoon tropics.
+Power and Water distributes electricity and provides water and sewerage services across the vast distances of the Northern Territory, from arid Central Australia to the monsoon tropics.

 We operate in a sparsely settled and undeveloped environment, with relatively undisturbed ecosystems.
 We recognise that our activities have the potential to affect these ecosystems and landscapes.

 We deliver a consistent level of services in small remote communities and major urban centres.
-We generate electricity using equipment ranging from state of the art gas turbines to small diesel powered generators, and our water sources range from large dams to small borefields.
 Within this context, we are committed to being a clean and green provider of sustainable power, water and sewerage services.
 We recognise that, no matter where we are in the Territory, we are in our own back yard and have a responsibility to keep it clean.

 Our intent is to manage risks to an acceptable level within the bounds of technical and economic feasibility.
 More detail is provided in the following sections.